-The Bloomberg report said one executive had been accused of groping colleagues at a party hosted by the company for its employattention, sexual harassment and racial abuse to the lawyer.
+The Bloomberg report said one executive had been accused of groping colleagues at a party hosted by the company for its employees, while another was accused of stalking a junior employee.

 The report said several existing and former employees had approached a senior lawyer at the firm, Ifeanyi Okoh, to complain about abuse they said they had endured or witnessed at TMK.